Tseke1/Tseke_capstone-DSA-2/README.md

 -	Visualization illustration was achieved in the dashboard section.

 ### Exploratory Analysis Tasks
- This involved exploring of the data to answer some of the questions about the given dataset
+ This involved exploring of the data to answer some of the questions about the given dataset;
-•	What is the total number of reviews per category?
+- What is the total number of reviews per category?
 (3.D Pie chart)
-•	What is the average actual price Vs the discounted price by category?
+- What is the average actual price Vs the discounted price by category?
 (Pie chart)
-•	Which products have the highest number of reviews?
+- Which products have the highest number of reviews?
 (Clustered column 3.D)
-•	What is the distribution of product ratings?
+- What is the distribution of product ratings?
 (Line with Markers)
-•	How does the rating relate to the level of discount?
+- How does the rating relate to the level of discount?
 (Clustered Bar chart)
-•	Which categories have products with the highest discounts?
+- Which categories have products with the highest discounts?
 (3.D column)

 ## Review Volume by Product Category